 - Protect against malicious software attacks with cryptography.

-Red Hat Enterprise Virtualization is a component of Red Hat Cloud Infrastructure, which lets you build and manage private cloud Infrastructure-as-a-Service (IaaS).
-Red Hat Enterprise Virtualization provides common underlying services and management technologies for traditional virtualization workloads while providing an on-ramp to high-level cloud functionality based on OpenStack®.
+Red Hat Virtualization is a component of Red Hat Cloud Infrastructure, which lets you build and manage private cloud Infrastructure-as-a-Service (IaaS).
+Red Hat Virtualization provides common underlying services and management technologies for traditional virtualization workloads while providing an on-ramp to high-level cloud functionality based on OpenStack®.

 - A seamless user experience.
 The powerful SPICE remote protocol delivers a user experience that's nearly indistinguishable from that of a local PC workstation.

-Red Hat Enterprise Virtualization is a lower-cost alternative to expensive proprietary solutions, leaving room in your budget for other initiatives.
+Red Hat Virtualization is a lower-cost alternative to expensive proprietary solutions, leaving room in your budget for other initiatives.
 You can deploy more virtualized servers today and—with a quicker return on investment (ROI)—install your next virtualization project sooner.

 Ways you can save:

 - Save up to 50% to 75% over proprietary alternatives

 - Low-cost, high-value subscriptions include new releases at no extra charge.

 - Lower operational costs can lead to upfront subscription costs being paid off in as little as 7 months.